asottile/setuptools-golang-examples/README.md

   files.
 - It's slightly cheaty in that one of the go files is entirely a C header.
-- You could instead do something similar to [this example](https://blog.filippo.io/building-python-modules-with-go-1-5/#bonustheneedlesslyhardway) but it's much more difficult (impossible?) to support py2 + py3.
+- You could instead do something similar to [this example](https://blog.filippo.io/building-python-modules-with-go-1-5/#bonustheneedlesslyhardway) but it's much more difficult to support multiple versions of python.